duncanbradley/thesis/related_work.md

   * Skau et al. (2015)
   * Stock and Behrens (1991)
   * Kulla-Mader (2007)

-So, having established that we need an evidence base, next comes the question of how to generate this evidence.
-One option would be to base our guidance on what people think works best.
-However, introspection and hunches are not always a reliable source.
-Elting et al. (1999) - compared to tables, pie charts, and bar charts, icon arrays resulted in the most accurate judgements about clinical trials, but none of the 34 physicians in the sample preferred this method.
-Burns et al. (2021) - participants estimated that the pictographs took longer to understand, compared to equivalent charts without icons.
-However, this self-report measure was at odds with the actual recorded response times, which indicated no differences between chart types.
-Borkin (2011) - medical students almost unanimously prefered the rainbow colour scheme, but made few errors when using divering color scheme (e.g. red-blue).
-Comparing different statistical map designs - choropleth maps preferred but confered no performance advantage over other map designs (Mendonça et al., 2014).
-This is not to say that collecting these judgements isn’t useful.
-Indeed, it provides a valuable insight into people’s willingness to engage with visualisations.
-However, it’s important that these findings are treated appropriately, and aren’t used to inform conclusions about effectiveness.

-How should data visualisations be studied?
-Rensink (2021) - how not to study a visualisation Elliott et al. (2020) - role of vision science
-Munzner (2009)
-Isenberg et al. (2013)
-Lam et al (2011)
-Tory (2014)
-Hullman et al. (2019) - importance of decision tasks and not just precision tasks.
+  * Franconeri et al. (2021) - overview of ‘chart junk’ studies
-El Greco - Ceja et al. (2020)

-Different approaches to studying - correctness vs interpretation

-MacDonald-Ross (1977; see Spence and Levandovsky, 1991) also cautions against making dismissive judgements about ‘expert’ advice in the absence of empirical evidence.
-Pie charts were used widely without expert approval, but Spence and Lewandowsky find evidence that they are useful in certain scenarios.  - relate this to Tufte

-The picture is complicated further by examples that don’t even conform to empirical findings This is echoed by Bertini et al. (2020), who mention Heer et al.’s (2010) work which explores the notion that effective visualisations may not conform to the simple rules generated by empirical findings.
-Woodin vs. South China Morning post
-Titles vs. Climate Stripes
-Desbarats - is it all just ‘it depends’?
-So we have to acknowledge that it’s not as simple as following a set of rules - context and rhetoric also play a role

-The structure of Franconeri’s summary presents a sequence of greater abstraction, with the final stage further away from the specifics of the dataset and closer to the general.
-First precision for extracting individual values, then working with visualisations to make comparisons and summaries, then decision making.
-It’s clear that there is not just one way of defining effectiveness in visualisation.

-Part of Franconeri et al.’s (2021) discussion of creating understandable charts discusses the role of conventions for representing magnitude.
-These include color intensity and horizontal and vertical position.
-This is to fit with a schema, facilitating comphrension.
-Make plots intuitive so original patterns can be recovered.

-Padilla et al. (2020) - go beyond speed and accuracy measures to gain real insight into the cognitive effort required to complete a task.
-Index working memory through more sensitive methods: dual-task paradigm and pupilometry.

-Ceja et al. (2020) point out a limitation of reproduction methods for measuring perceived values of previously seen charts.
-They can only provide insight into how people *remember* values, since any bias in visual perception would apply equally during the process of visually reproducing a value through the method of adjustment.

-Rensink (2021) reveals how the field of visualisation research is muddied by not-useful, not-relevant, or poor quality research, which makes it harder for good findings to be disseminated.

-Boger et al. illustrates the limitations placed on processing when performing complex comparison tasks.
+# The Role of Psychology

 Chen et al. (2020) extoll the virtues of psychology work in visualisation, proposing that it becuase it is ultimately studying the mind, and using visualisations simply as experimental stimuli, it can generate generalisable and fundamental findings, greatly facilitating progress in our quest to understand of the how visualisations work.
 This is compared to work which is focused on the visualisations themselves, which is useful, but does not produce the same type of knowledge.
 Analysing a single comparison constitutes a fraction of the work, since theories about cognitive processes are built through cumulative work and performing several comparisons.
 Inadequate best practice recommendations indicate unsufficient understanding of cognitive processing of visualisations.

 Abdul-Rahman et al. (2020) illustrate the huge number of variables that can be manipulated to gain insight into visualisations.
 Discuss the importance of controlling for non-manipualted variables.
 Criticisms levelled at studies with high and low levels of experimental control - but important to recognise that in the former, focus is to on ecological validity, in the latter, important to recognise that scope of manipulation may be purposefully broader.
 There is often a need to strike a balance, depending on the research question.

+Tversky (1997) argues that our representation of data is entrenched in language, cognition and culture.

-# Precision
+# What evidence do we have? - Precision

 Arguably the most influential experiment in the data visualisation field was conducted by Cleveland and McGill (1984), who sought to identify elementary perceptual processes involved in viewing visualisations.
 There are many different ways of graphically representing values.
 However, the precision of the visual system’s differs according to the characteristics of the stimulus.
-Therefore, through psychophyiscal testing, it’s possible to work out how well interpretations of different presentation formats correspond to the actual numbers.
+Therefore, through psychophysical testing, it’s possible to work out how well interpretations of different presentation formats correspond to the actual numbers.
 For each visualisation, participants identified which of two marks conveyed the smaller value, and estimated, as a percentage, how much smaller this was than the larger mark.
 The consequent leaderboard is the “ranking of visual channels”.
 Position-encoding produced less error than both length- and angle-encoding.
 Therefore, where possible, data should be encoded using position on a common (aligned) scale.
 This means that grouped bars elicit more precise representations than stacked bars.
 How do we interpret this ranking?
 Are there theoretical reasons for why area is not as good as other channels?

+Work also covered basic processes, such as the anchoring mechanism behind visual comparisons (Simkin and Hastie, 1987).

 The issue here is not the work itself, rather the interpretation of this work.
 Indeed, this work has endured replication (Heer and Bostock), it’s findings are far-reaching and really useful.
 However, to naively take this as the *only* relevant consideration is unheeded, as there are many other tasks than judging ratios.
 (Bertini et al. 2020).